circlenaut/docker-image-builder/Image-Builder/README.md

 ## Create Sudo Rule

-Create or append to '/etc/sudoers.d/docker':
+Create or append to: '/etc/sudoers.d/docker'

     %devs   ALL=(ALL)       NOPASSWD: /usr/bin/docker